NRBQ: Style and influence

 The band's music is a blend of styles from rockabilly to Beatles-influenced pop to Thelonious Monk-inspired jazz.
-They have attracted fans as diverse as Bob Dylan, Paul McCartney, Elvis Costello, Keith Richards, The Replacements, John Sebastian, Dave Edmunds, Ira Kaplan and Penn & Teller.
+They have attracted fans as diverse as Bob Dylan, Paul McCartney, Elvis Costello, Keith Richards, The Replacements, John Sebastian, Dave Edmunds, Yo La Tengo and Penn & Teller.
 NRBQ songs have been performed by Bonnie Raitt, Los Lobos, and Dave Edmunds among others.
 Also, the group served as the unofficial "house band" for The Simpsons for the season 10–12 period in which NRBQ fan Mike Scully was head writer and executive producer.
 NRBQ allowed several of their songs to be used on The Simpsons, including "Mayonnaise and Marmalade", written specifically for the show.
 The band also appeared in animated form and on camera during the end credits to perform the show's theme song during the episode "Take My Wife, Sleaze" and to perform Edmunds's cover of "Me & The Boys".
 The band also recorded a song entitled "Birdman" for an episode of Space Ghost Coast to Coast entitled "Pilot".
 The group appeared in feature films, including Day of the Dead, Shakes the Clown, and 28 Days.
 Their cover version of "Down in My Heart" appeared in the series finale of Wilfred.

-NRBQ has a following from years of live shows.
-The band has been known to perform without a set list which makes the band, in the words of AllMusic's Mark Deming, "a stellar and wildly unpredictable live act."
+NRBQ has a large following from decades of live shows.
+The band always performs without a set list which makes them, in the words of AllMusic's Mark Deming, "a stellar and wildly unpredictable live act."
 In addition to its own compositions, the band performs a broad range of cover material and audience requests.

 In their nearly 50-year history, NRBQ's records have been released by many record companies, including Columbia Records, Kama Sutra Records, Mercury Records, Virgin Records, Rhino Entertainment, Rounder Records, and more.
 Their song "Get That Gasoline Blues" (on Kama Sutra) reached No. 70 in 1974 on the Billboard Hot 100 chart.
-Over the years, the group played sets while wearing pajamas, hired professional wrestler "Captain" Lou Albano as its manager (for whom they penned a song in tribute), and exploded Cabbage Patch Dolls on stage.
+Over the years, the group played sets while wearing pajamas, hired professional wrestling manager "Captain" Lou Albano as the band's manager (for whom they penned a song in tribute), and exploded Cabbage Patch Dolls on stage.